 With Lake Mckenzie just 12km away, hop in your 4WD and head out for the day exploring.
 You also have a shop just 0.1km from the accommodation.

 Mid-Range: Orchid Beach Retreat

-I just want to touch a little bit more on Fraser Island camp information as I said, it’s the most common and cheapest way of staying on the island but there are a few things you need to know beforehand.
+As I said, it’s the most common and cheapest way of staying on the island, but there are a few things you need to know beforehand.

 Fraser Island has been renamed once again to K’Gari, meaning Paradise.
-More and more the term K’Gari is being used and it’s expected, within a few years it’ll no longer be known as Fraser Island and instead, be known as K’Gari.
+More and more the term K’Gari is being used, and it’s expected that within a few years, it’ll no longer be known as Fraser Island and instead, be known as K’Gari.

 As I’ve mentioned before, Fraser Island is the largest sand island in the world and is a UNESCO World Heritage Site.